CameronDiao/lab3-yalnix-file-system/README.md

 (File System Server): we make requests to the server through the Send call.
 After, the calling process blocks until a Receive call.

 (File System Call): Description in lab handout.

+For testing, we used all tests located in comp421_lab3